return42/linuxdoc/docs/index.rst

     +kernel_doc_raise_error = False
     +kernel_doc_mode = "reST"

-The next patch adds a list of TODO entries with kernel-doc *Oops*.
+In the ``index.rst``, the patch adds a list of TODO entries with kernel-doc *Oops*.
 The *Oops* entries are generated if the kernel-doc parser can't generate requested documentation.
-For more details see: :ref:`kernel-doc:kernel-doc-directive`.
+For more details see:
+:ref:`kernel-doc:kernel-doc-directive`.

 .. code-block:: diff